 What’s the best type of super fund for your 60s+?

 Balanced or moderate super funds are probably best for you.
 Both have more defensive assets like bonds and cash to smooth your returns and reduce the potential for large losses which becomes more important as you approach retirement and once you’re retired.

 Making a change now can still have a significant impact on your final superannuation balance.

-Check out our analysis of the best balanced and moderate super funds in Australia in our annual Fat Cat Funds report.
+Check out our analysis of the best balanced and moderate super funds in Australia in our annual superannuation comparison, the Fat Cat Funds Report.

 Why fees matter in your 60s

-A typical Fat Cat Fund charges 2% per year in fees.
+A typical Fat Cat Fund charges 2% or more per year in fees.
 Two percent doesn’t sound like a huge sum, but over decades the devastating impact of high fees is best seen.

 Too many Australians are in a Fat Cat Fund and unaware of the impact that compounding high fees have on their long term savings.